sylvain-lavazais/semantic-version-presentation/Presentation/slides.md

 on `git`, we describe what we commit on release, and the commit message

-you can refer to external script to make what you want with the execution script
+you can refer to an external script to make what you want with the execution script
 <!--v-->

 <!-- .slide: data-auto-animate -->